SaftIng/safting.github.io/doc/phpframework/addition.md

 The [Erfurt framework](https://github.com/AKSW/Erfurt) is a mature Semantic Web API for Social Semantic Software.
 It provides a good query cache solution we wanted to provide through Saft.

+## EasyRdf

+EasyRdf is a PHP library designed to make it easy to consume and produce RDF.
+They provide a good parsing and serialization infrastructure which we support through that addition.
+If you need more of EasyRdf that addition helps you to use their stuff inside of Saft.

 ## HttpStore

 <a class="btn" href="httpstore">More information</a>